 Carrot cake is one of those classic recipes that is known around the world and has many variations.
 This recipe is one of my favorite because it’s easy to make and has the perfect flavor and balance of carrots, spices, and frosting.
 It’s light, moist, and the cream cheese and mascarpone add a touch of a citrus note that balances with the rest of the ingredients.

-This cake is my go-to recipe for always a perfect result.
+This is my go-to cake recipe, and it always turns out perfectly.
 It’s super easy to make, and the frosting is just so delicious.
-I don’t know anyone who doesn’t like carrot cake but if there is, then they have to try this recipe!
+I don’t know anyone who doesn’t like carrot cake, but if there is, then they have to try this recipe!

-The mix of warming spices like cinnamon, nutmeg, and ginger pares so well with the sweetness of the carrots.
+The mix of warming spices like cinnamon, nutmeg, and ginger goes so well with the sweetness of the carrots.
 And the cream cheese and mascarpone frosting is my favorite combo.
 It adds a slight note of tanginess, which balances out with the spices.
-It’s overall one perfect Carrot cake and I hope you’ll give it a try.
+It’s overall one perfect Carrot cake, and I hope you’ll give it a try.

-Note: For exact measurements and directions see the recipe card below!
+Note: For exact measurements see the recipe card below!

 The process of making this recipe is very easy.
 First, I grate the carrots.
 Then, I sift the flour and add the salt, baking powder, baking soda, and spices.
 In a separate bowl, I combine the sugars, oil, yogurt, and eggs.
-Then to the wet ingredients, I add the flour.
-Lastly, gently fold the grated carrots and chopped walnuts.
-Transfer the batter to a parchment paper-lined springform.
-Bake and let the cake cool before slicing in half to create two layers.
+Then, to the wet ingredients, I add the flour.
+Lastly, gently fold in the grated carrots and chopped walnuts.
+Transfer the batter to a parchment paper-lined springform pan.
+Bake and let the cake cool before slicing it in half to create two layers.

-While the Carrot Cake is cooling, I make the frosting, by combining the cream cheese, mascarpone, powder sugar, and vanilla.
-When the cake has cooled, I use a large knife to slice the cake into two layers.
+While the Carrot cake is cooling, I make the frosting by combining cream cheese, mascarpone, powdered sugar, and vanilla.
+When the cake has cooled, I use a large knife to slice it into two layers.

 I add a generous amount of the frosting to the bottom layer, spreading it evenly.
 Then put the second layer on top and add the rest of the frosting on top and some on the sides.
 Decorate with more chopped walnuts on top and transfer the cake to the fridge for about an hour to set.